JimboMahoney/cytofclean/README.md

 ## Some Details of the Cleanup methods (nobody likes a black box!):

+UPDATE Version 1.0: CyTOFClean now transforms the Gaussian parameters and bead channels like cytobank. e.g. using an arcsinh cofactor 5 transform and scaling.
+Imporantly, it does this in a <b>copy</b> of the data, not the original data.
+Thus the output graphs will have a similar, but not identical, scale to that of cytobank.
+This has dramatically improved the robustness and made CyTOFClean much less aggressive in its gating.

 For the Event Length and Gaussian parameters, cytofclean uses the density function to "see" the spread of the data.
 Where the bulk of the events are located, it will apply a cutoff at a certain density value.
 This ensures that the shape (i.e. bias or skew) of the data is taken into account.
 Event Length could probably be made more stringent - i.e. something like [this](https://onlinelibrary.wiley.com/doi/full/10.1002/cyto.a.23960) paper.
 However, I've taken the approach that CytofClean should "undergate" rather than "overgate" - i.e. you can always tighten up the gates later if you wish.
 Event Length is probably the only one you may wish to do this with, to further remove doublets / ion cloud fusions.
+Version 1.0 now includes a hard cutoff and events less than 10 pushes and greater than 50 will be excluded.
+This generally only comes into play in "bad" datasets.

 The Gaussian parameters tend to be more symmetrical, but each are slightly different, so cytofclean has been "trained" on a multitude of "good" and "bad" datasets to ensure it tends to produce sensible results in all cases.
 <br><br>